-Tryouts for 2021 will be held on March 20th at the Monticello High School Fieldhouse (East Entrance).
+Evaluations for 2022 will be held on March 19th at the Monticello High School Fieldhouse (East Entrance).

 **Checkout the Evaluations/Tryouts tab on the home page for more information.**

-The evaluators are from the Monticello High School Baseball staff and youth baseball experts all of which are independent from our association.
+The tryout evaluators are from the Monticello High School Baseball staff and youth baseball experts all of which are independent from our association.
 These evaluators have a background in coaching and playing baseball at a high school level or above.
-Each AAA team will have 11 players and the In-House/AA teams will have 11-13 players.
+Each AAA team will have 11 players and the In-House/AA teams will have 11+ players depending on numbers.
 The players are scored on a scale from 1-9 in pitching, fielding and hitting.
 We have one evaluator for pitching (2 categories) and two each for fielding (three categories) and hitting (three categories).
 The total number of categories a player is evaluated on would be 14 with a maximum score of 9 points in each.